awcodify/sysctl-theme/docs/installation.md

 If you encounter any issues during installation:

-- Ensure you're using Jekyll 4.2 or higher
+- Ensure you're using Jekyll 3.9 or higher versions
 - Check that all required plugins are installed
 - Make sure your `_config.yml` is formatted correctly